← Reference Deep-Dives Reference Deep-Dive · 11 min read

 The problem is structural.
 Surveys are designed to measure, not to understand.
 A Likert-scale question about satisfaction with academic advising produces a number.
 It does not reveal that first-generation students experience advising fundamentally differently than continuing-generation students, that the advising bottleneck occurs during registration periods when advisors are least available, or that students define “good advising” as career guidance while advisors define it as course selection support.
 These are the insights that inform meaningful change, and they require conversational depth that surveys cannot provide.

 Furthermore, survey response rates have declined steadily across higher education.
 Many institutions report graduating senior survey response rates below 30% and alumni survey response rates below 15%.
 Low response rates raise representativeness concerns that accreditors notice.
-An evidence portfolio built primarily on survey data from a self-selected minority of stakeholders is vulnerable to challenge.
+An evidence portfolio built primarily on survey data from a self-selected minority of stakeholders is vulnerable to challenge — and the challenge is becoming routine as accreditors look more skeptically at thin-response evidence.

 Qualitative research addresses both limitations.
 It provides the depth that surveys lack and, when conducted through accessible formats like AI-moderated interviews, achieves participation rates that surveys cannot match.
 The complete guide to higher education research details how institutions are combining qualitative and quantitative methods to build more comprehensive evidence portfolios.